cville/conduct/README.md

 ### What about ...?

 The code of conduct is open source, and you are welcome to contact the authors directly (contact information is on GitHub profile pages), [open an issue](https://github.com/cville/conduct/issues/new), or send a [pull request](https://github.com/cville/conduct/pulls).

+### How do I link to the code of conduct?

+Simply link to the page that you are viewing.
+For more detail, find [instructions here.](https://github.com/cville/conduct/tree/how-to-link#readme)

 ## License